AtotheY/Linktree-nextjs-supabase-template/README.md

      2. Only authenticated users (you) can read from the table (for viewing analytics).
      - Note: they have pre-made policies you can choose from in the Supabase dashboard's under Authentication > Policies > click on table [create policy]

-Once you've completed these steps, you should be able to access the dashboard by logging in with the email user you created in Supabase.
+Once you've completed these steps, you should be able to access the dashboard at `/dashboard` after logging into `/login` by logging in with the email user you created in Supabase.
 The dashboard will display analytics for your link site.

 ### Deployment